gridbugs/hackmd-posts/ocaml-ecosystem-surprises.md

 to my problem in a GitHub issue.
 I only found the issue when I went to create an issue of my own and it was suggested as a duplicate based on the title.

 I find this UX anti-pattern to be pervasive in the OCaml tooling ecosystem which I think is why so often I'm surprised by something one of our tools does and why our tools tend to fail in complex, difficult to understand ways.
-There are so many special cases aimed to be helpful but when a special case fails and prevents me from doing something that should be simple I wish that the tools were dumber and failed in simpler ways which were easy to understand and fix or workaround.
+There are so many special cases aimed to be helpful but when a special case fails and prevents me from doing something that should be simple I wish that the tools were dumber and failed in more predictable ways as I'd find that easier to understand and fix problems or work around them.

 If I got to name this pattern I would call it "Jar Jar-ing".
 In the Star Wars prequel trilogy Jar Jar Binks is always eager to help but his attempts usually